Baseledger/baseledger-plateau/mainnet/v1.0.0/docs/add_node_to_baseledger_mainnet.md

     4.4 Move the `mainnet/v1.0.0` folder to the root with `mv baseledger-plateau/mainnet/ /root/`

     4.5 Navigate to root and remove test directory with `rm -rf test/`

 5. Navigate to `mainnet/v1.0.0/docs`
 6. Execute `chmod +x prereqs.sh` and then `bash prereqs.sh`

-Note: IP addresses of the other nodes will be communicated to you by the council.
-These must be allowed in the firewall rules of your host machine under port 26656.
-All other incoming connections should be disabled.

 ## Setting up accounts